 The NHL playoffs are one of the greatest tournaments in sports.
 They are must viewing for any sports fan.
-However, they do have their own nuances and need-to-knows for a follower to make sure know what is going on.
+However, they do have their own nuances and need-to-knows for any follower of the game.

 Embed from Getty Images